-- 1. Brief outline on Corporate Social Responsibility Policy of the Company to continuously work towards improving quality of life of the communities including in its operational areas. - 2.
-Composition of CSR Committee (as on March 31, 2023):
+Brief outline on Corporate Social Responsibility Policy of the Company The Company is committed to conduct its business in a socially responsible, ethical, and environment friendly manner and to continuously work towards improving quality of life of the communities including in its operational areas.

+2. Composition of CSR Committee (as on March 31, 2023):

-S. N o.
-Name of Director 1 Designation/ Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year
+S. N lo.
+Name of Director Designation/ Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year

 1. Mr. Pravin Agarwal Chairman 2 2

 2. Mr. A.R.
 Narayanaswamy Member 2 2

-3. Mr. Manish Agrawal 2 Member 2 1
+3. Mr. Manish Agrawal Member 2 1